-The documentary “The Lavender Scare” receives an encore on THIRTEEN on Monday, June 7 at 10 p.m.
-This article originally appeared on Rewire and was updated May 26, 2021 to reflect the rebroadcast during Pride Month.
+The documentary “The Lavender Scare” receives an encore on THIRTEEN on Monday, June 6, 2022, at 10 p.m.
+This article originally appeared on Rewire in 2019 and is updated to reflect the rebroadcast during Pride Month, celebrating LGBTQIA+ communities.

 Madeleine Tress was 24, working her first real job after college.